How to Clean a Katana: a Step-By-Step Guide

 Cleaning a Katana Without a Kit: Using Household Items

-If you don’t have a proper katana maintenance kit, don’t worry, you can still clean it using common household items.
-While these aren’t perfect substitutes for traditional tools, they can work effectively to keep your blade in good shape.
+Even without a dedicated katana maintenance kit, you can still clean your blade using readily available household items.
+While not ideal replacements for traditional tools, these alternatives can effectively preserve your katana’s condition.

-Start by gathering a few simple items: a soft, lint-free cloth, some rubbing alcohol, and mineral oil or baby oil.
-The rubbing alcohol will help to remove any old oil, dirt, or fingerprints on the blade.
-Just dampen a cloth slightly with alcohol and gently wipe down the blade, being careful to avoid the sharp edge.
-Make sure the blade is completely dry afterward.
+To begin, gather a soft, lint-free cloth, rubbing alcohol, and either mineral oil or baby oil.
+The rubbing alcohol will dissolve old oil, dirt, and fingerprints.
+Lightly dampen the cloth with alcohol and gently wipe the blade down, ensuring it is completely dry afterward.

 Last Words